 Black Sheep Contemporary Ensemble is an innovative new music group based out of Boston.
 Focused on collaboration, the ensemble works to redefine the boundaries between different artistic disciplines while engaging all types of audiences.

-Over the past two years, the ensemble has worked with visual artists, dancers and choreographers to create new works.
+Over the past four years, the ensemble has worked with visual artists, dancers and choreographers to create new works.
 As a result of performing in unique spaces such as art galleries, Black Sheep has brought new music to an atypical audience.
 Working with choreographer Micheline Wu, the ensemble discovered new possibilities for performing music and movement simultaneously.
 To further cross disciplines, many pieces composed by members of the group have incorporated works of visual art, such as Caroline Bagenal’s“Book of Hours”and her “Summer Palace”.

 Nicole DeMaio, Executive & Artistic Director Bradley Frizzell, Community Outreach Coordinator Emma Staudacher, Operations Assistant